Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: The block multilevel structures

-The structure of the matrix is regular and periodic, but we see irregularities in block sizes.
+\subparagraph{Simplifying the block structure by using projections} The structure of the matrix is regular and periodic, but we see irregularities in block sizes.
 To simplify the analysis, we format each block as \(2n \times 2n\), adding a minimal number of rows and columns proportional to the overall dimensions of the matrix.
 Specifically, we insert a row at all the positions \( i \equiv 6n \pmod{8n}\) and \( j \equiv 0 \pmod {8n} \), and symmetrically add columns at the corresponding positions.
 Thus, we can consider this new matrix $\hat{A}_{x,n}$ structured with an $8n$-block structure

 where